drhsqlite/pikchr/doc/teardown01.md

 row.
 In this way, the division between the bottom and top row can occur right in the middle of the two, and the margins above and below the bottom row will be the same.
-The width is sufficient to span the entire row, plus one extra "linewid" for margin, to be evenly divided between both ends.
+The width is sufficient to span the entire row, plus one extra "`linewid`" for margin, to be evenly divided between both ends.

 Line 24 positions the background color box.
 That line says that the